airbytehq/airbyte/terraform/README.md

 ## Connector Development Infrastructure
 We use Terraform to manage any persistent infrastructure used for developing or testing connectors.

+Directory structure is roughly as follows:

+    ├── aws
+    │   ├── demo
+    │   │   ├── core
+    │   │   └── lb
+    │   ├── shared
+    │   └── ssh_tunnel
+    │       ├── module
+    │       │   ├── secrets
+    │       │   └── sql
+    │       └── user_ssh_public_keys
+    └── gcp

+Top level is which provider the terraform is for.
+Next level is a directory containing the project name, or 'shared' for infrastructure (like the backend for terraform itself) that crosses projects.

+Within each project directory, the top level main.tf contains the infrastructure for that project, in a high-level format.
+The module within it contains the fine grained details.

+Do not place terraform in the top level per-provider directory, as that results in a monorepo where 'terraform destroy' has a too-wide blast radius.
+Instead, create a separate small terraform instance for each project.
+Then plan and destroy only affect that project and not other unrelated infrastructure.

 ### Workflow

 #### Setup Credentials